WHYAMERICASUCKS.COM

 No KingsMobilizeBonterraApaxProtestsData Privacy

-The easiest part of the transcript to verify is that No Kings was not a spontaneous, infrastructure-free flash mob.
-The official No Kings site routed visitors to a Mobilize event finder, linked a host toolkit, listed upcoming trainings, and after the March 28 action promoted a host debrief on Mobilize that said more than 3,000 hosts would gather to plan next steps.
+The official No Kings site routed visitors to a Mobilize event finder, linked a host toolkit, listed upcoming trainings, and promoted a post-action Mobilize debrief that said more than 3,000 hosts would gather after March 28.

-The next factual cleanup is the corporate chain.
-The transcript says 'Apex' Partners, but the company involved here is Apax Partners LLP.
-Bonterra's own Mobilize page says EveryAction had previously acquired Mobilize and that in 2021 Apax acquired EveryAction, Social Solutions, and CyberGrants to build the broader Bonterra platform.
-Apax's own 2022 Bonterra announcement says Mobilize would roll up under NGP VAN.
+Bonterra's Mobilize page says EveryAction acquired Mobilize before Apax acquired EveryAction, Social Solutions, and CyberGrants in 2021 to build the broader Bonterra platform.
+Apax's 2022 Bonterra announcement said Mobilize would roll up under NGP VAN.

 The public coalition record is also messier than the clip suggests